East Riding College

 East Riding College is a further education college located in the East Riding of Yorkshire, England.
+It is a part of the TEC Partnership.

 History

 East Riding College was formed following the merger of two colleges in March 2002, Beverley College and East Yorkshire College.
 East Yorkshire College started as the Bridlington Technical Institute in the early 1950s, and by July 1971 was based in West Street, Bridlington.
 In 1978, the college was renamed the Bridlington College of Further Education, which at the time had a total of 80 members of staff.
 East Yorkshire College was established in 1981, when the Bridlington College merged with the Driffield College of Further Education.
 In 1983, the college acquired a factory site in Bessingby and increased its range of vocational courses.
 By 1985, the St. Mary's Walk had become the main college site and by 1989, 5,000 people had enrolled with 900 of those attending on a full-time basis.
 By 1990, 6,000 enrolled with 1,000 of those attending on a full-time basis.

 The college was a major provider of adult education in the East Riding of Yorkshire, providing courses in association with the Humberside County Council adult education service.
 The college left local authority control in April 1993.
 By October 1996, the college was the second largest employer in Bridlington, with 289 members of staff including 68 full-time teaching and 86 full-time support staff.
 During the 1995/96 academic year, there were 900 full-time students and more than 2,000 studying short courses.
-At the time, the college had sites at St. Mary's Walk and West Street in Bridlington, Bessingby Way in Bessingby, Lancaster Road in Carnaby and Manorfield Road in Driffield, but two sites had been relinquished by the time of the 1998-99 Inspectorate Report, produced by the Further Education Funding Council in January 1999.
+At the time, the college had sites at St. Mary's Walk and West Street in Bridlington, Bessingby Way in Bessingby, Lancaster Road in Carnaby and Manorfield Road in Driffield, but two sites had been relinquished by the time of the 1998–99 Inspectorate Report, produced by the Further Education Funding Council in January 1999.
 With the implementation of a new principal in August 1996, it was found that the college was suffering severe financial difficulties.
 Consequently, a major restructuring took place that reduced the number of employed senior managers and teaching staff.
 Whilst these reductions improved the college's financial position somewhat, it remained in a poor state.